kelke/mkcert/README.md

 	-csr CSR
 	    Generate a certificate based on the supplied CSR.
 Conflicts with all other flags and arguments except -install and -cert-file.

+	-inter
+		Generates an intermediate Certificate.
+This will not be used automatically but can be used when the $CAROOT environment variable is set to its path

+	-inter-cn CommonName
+		Intermediate certificate Common Name
+		Defaults to: <Full Username> - Intermediate

+	-root
+		Forces the creation of a new root certificate (not needed for inital setup).
+		Can overwrite existing roots but backs up old ones.

+	-root-org Organization-Name
+		Change the organizational name of the root certificate as displayed in the browser.
+		Defaults to: <Full Username>
+		Example: mkcert -root-org "MyOrg"

+	-root-cn CommonName
+		Change the CommonName of the root certificate.
+		Defaults to: <Full Username> - Root CA
+		Example: mkcert -root-cn "MyName Root E1"

+	-root-ou OrganizationalUnit
+		Set an Organizational Unit for the root certificate Not set by default.

+	-root-country Country/Region
+		Change the country/region of the root certificate.
+		Defaults to Germany: DE
+		Example: mkcert -root-country "EU"

+	-CAROOT
+	    Print the CA certificate and key storage location.

+	$CAROOT (environment variable)
+	    Set the CA certificate and key storage location.
+(This allows maintaining multiple local CAs in parallel.)

+	$TRUST_STORES (environment variable)
+	    A comma-separated list of trust stores to install the local root CA into.
+Options are: "system", "java" and "nss" (includes Firefox).
+Autodetected by default.
 ```

 > **Note:** You _must_ place these options before the domain names list.